 - DO NOT fill fuel tanks indoors.
-ALWAYS fill fuel tanks outdoors over bare ground. - DO NOT overfill fuel tank.
+ALWAYS fill fuel tanks outdoors over bare ground. - ◆ DO NOT overfill fuel tank.
 Wipe up spills immediately. - Securely tighten fuel tank cap and close fuel container after refueling. - Inspect for fuel leakage.
-If fuel leakage is found, do not start or operate unit until leakage is repaired. - Move at least 3 m (10 ft.) from refueling location before starting the engine.
+If fuel leakage is found, do not start or operate unit until leakage is repaired. - Use caution when handling fuel.
+Mix and pour fuel outdoors where there are no sparks and flames.
+Slowly remove the fuel cap only after stopping the engine and allowing the unit to cool.
+Do not smoke while fueling or mixing fuel.
+Move the unit at least 3 m (10 ft.) from the fueling point before starting the engine.